puppetlabs/puppet-docs/source/puppet/3.6/reference/environments.markdown

 These names can't be used because they conflict with the primary [config sections](./config_file_main.html#config-sections). **This can be a problem with Git,** because its default branch is named `master`.
 You may need to rename the `master` branch to something like `production` or `stable` (e.g. `git branch -m master production`).

-### No Interaction with Config File Environments

-If directory environments are enabled (by setting the `environmentpath` setting; see [Enabling Directory Environments above][inpage_enable]), any config file environments will be completely ignored.

-If you previously used [dynamic environments][] and your `modulepath` setting included additional global module directories, you may need to set a value for the `basemodulepath` setting so that your directory environments will include those extra global directories.

-### Unconfigured Environments → Catalog Failure

-If a node is assigned to an environment which doesn't exist --- that is, there is no directory of that name in any of the `environmentpath` directories --- the puppet master will fail compilation of its catalog.

 Assigning Nodes to Environments
 -----